 Chocolate is one of life’s undeniable delights; there are few things as luxurious as that first rich, tantalizing bite of a chocolate pie.

 Despite its fancy appearance, this dessert is really an simple icebox pie at heart.

-It is very easy and makes up in a hurry (30 minutes or less).
+It is very easy and makes up in a hurry (20 minutes or less).

 Coconut Crust Chocolate Pie

-1 package 10-12 oz. shredded, UN-sweetened coconut
+- 1 package 10-12 oz. (or approx. 3 3/4 – 4 cups) shredded, UN-sweetened coconut

-6 TBSP. butter (preferably organic), softened
+- 6 TBSP. butter (preferably organic), softened

-1 1/4 c. heavy cream (OR for dairy allergies, sub 1 1/4 c. coconut milk fat – Native Forest)
+- 1 1/4 c. heavy cream (OR for dairy allergies, sub 1 1/4 c. coconut milk fat – Native Forest)

-1.)
-Preheat the oven to 350°F.
+- Preheat the oven to 350°F.

-- In a medium-sized bowl, thoroughly mix the already shredded coconut with the melted butter.
+- In a medium-sized bowl, thoroughly mix the unsweetened shredded coconut with the melted butter.

 Toasting the coconut gives it a rich, nutty flavor and its wonderful crunchy-chewy texture.